 The songs were sung in Hawaiian, Maori, Portuguese, Yoruba and English and carried with them our love for our island waters and our dedication to restoring & revitalizing the natural streams.
 The album is available on Amazon, Itunes and all streaming channels.

-Na Maka O Ka ‘Aina Project – Awakening Environmental Stewardship in Children 2018
+Na Maka O Ka ‘Aina Project – The Eyes of the Land Project Environmental Stewardship for Children

 He keiki aloha nā mea kanu